Tsuga canadensis: Hemlock woolly adelgid

 The species is currently threatened by the hemlock woolly adelgid (Adelges tsugae), a sap-sucking bug introduced from East Asia to the United States in 1924, and first found in the native range of eastern hemlock in the late 1960s.
 The adelgid has spread very rapidly in southern parts of the range once becoming established, while its expansion northward is much slower.
 Virtually all the hemlocks in the southern Appalachian Mountains have seen infestations of the insect within the last five to seven years, with thousands of hectares of stands dying within the last two to three years.
 Attempts to save representative examples on both public and private lands are on-going.
 A project named "Tsuga Search", funded by the Great Smoky Mountains National Park, is being conducted to save the largest and tallest remaining eastern hemlocks in the Park.
-Through Tsuga Search, hemlocks have been found with trunk volumes up to 44.8 m³ within the park, making it the largest eastern evergreen conifer, eclipsing in volume both eastern white pine (Pinus strobus) and loblolly pine (Pinus taeda).
+Through Tsuga Search, hemlocks have been found with trunk volumes up to 44.8 m^{3} within the park, making it the largest eastern evergreen conifer, eclipsing in volume both eastern white pine (Pinus strobus) and loblolly pine (Pinus taeda).
 The tree is currently listed as a near threatened species in the IUCN Red List, but this is based largely on its wide distribution and because the adelgid populations have not reached the northern areas of its range.
+In 2018, Kejimkujik National Park, in Nova Scotia, became the first National Park of Canada to detect hemlock woolly adelgid within its boundaries.
+Since then, park staff have been implementing active management options to preserve several hemlock stands within the park.

 A study in 2009 conducted by scientists with the U.S. Forest Service Southern Research Station suggests the hemlock woolly adelgid is killing hemlock trees faster than expected in the southern Appalachians, and rapidly altering the carbon cycle of these forests.
 According to Science Daily, the pest could kill most of the region's hemlock trees within the next decade.
 According to the study, researchers found "hemlock woolly adelgid infestation is rapidly impacting the carbon cycle in [hemlock] tree stands," and "adelgid-infested hemlock trees in the South are declining much faster than the reported 9-year decline of some infested hemlock trees in the Northeast."